 Software bloat is a widespread problem, meaning that successive versions of a program disproportionately increase its demands - on disk space, memory or hardware requirements - for little improvement in functionality.
 Applying the Unix philosophy of "write programs that do one thing and do it well" can help to counteract this tendency.
 A lightweight application is one that is relatively simpler or faster or that has less overheads than another, while doing a similar job.
 An informed selection and implementation of lightweight applications can increase system responsiveness, reduce the use of resources, improve user productivity, and extend the working life of computer hardware.
 The learning curve for such applications is often less steep too.

 My name is Douglas McFadzean and I used to work as an IT professional (MBCS, CITP, CEng, etc).
-Now computing is mostly an adjunct to other work, or for recreation.
-Working on Windows from many locations in highly confidential situations, and supporting networks of Linux computers for family and friends, prompted my need for portable and lightweight applications which are reliable and secure.
+Now computing is mostly for recreation, or as an adjunct to other work.
+Supporting networks of Linux computers for family and friends, and previous highly confidential work on Windows in many locations, prompted my need for portable and lightweight applications which are reliable and secure.

 When considering the portability or efficiency of software be wary of applications which: